Dates of future Druppas to be announced.

-This druppa (practice intensive) format was introduced in 1987 by Thrangu Rinpoche's three-year retreat master Lama Sherab Tendar.
-It involves the construction of a sand mandala, four sessions (thüns) of daily practice (reciting daily through the entire sadhana including abhisheka and feast section) and the dismantling of the sand mandala (carrying the sand to the ocean).
+The first druppa at Gampo Abbey was introduced in 1987 by Thrangu Rinpoche's three-year retreat master Lama Sherab Tendar.
+It involves the construction of a sand mandala, four practice sessions daily: practicing the entire sadhana including abhisheka and feast section.
+The dismantling of the sand mandala and offering this to the nagas by musical procession to the ocean concludes the druppa.

-Everyone who has received the Vajrayogini abhisheka is invited to join — in particular all Söpa Chöling alumni (three-year retreat graduates).
+Anyone who has received the Vajrayogini abhisheka is invited to attend.
+For more information about Söpa Chöling

 Vajrayogini Druppa 2012

-The most recent Vajrayogini Druppa was held at Söpa Chöling in July 2012 and was led by Dorje Loppön Lodrö Dorje and Gelong Lodrö Sangpo.
+The first Vajrayogini Druppa was held at Söpa Chöling in July 2012 and was led by Dorje Loppön Lodrö Dorje and Gelong Lodrö Sangpo.
 Twenty-four yogis and yoginis, including 12 guests, gathered for this most wonderful and inspiring practice.

 Druppa participants with their sand mandala